 For years in the 1980s, there were rumors of a Super Mario Bros Commodore 64 port.
 Those rumors have persisted to the present day.
-A version of the Nintendo franchise title does indeed exist on the C-64, but it was bootleg in every possible sense of the word.
+Not one but two versions of the Nintendo franchise title do indeed exist on the C-64, but both are bootleg in every possible sense of the word.

 Rumors of an official port

 Arguably, licensing the title would have meant sales to people who never would have bought a Nintendo console.
 But that was a small market.
-It made more sense to keep the title exclusive so they could sell the console and the game, then bet that eventually someone who bought the console to play one game would buy others.
+It made more sense to keep the title exclusive so they could sell the console and the game.
+It was a pretty safe bet that once they tired of Mario, they’d buy other titles.
+Zelda, for instance.

 What about people who remember playing it in the 1980s?